golang/proposal/design/2981-go-test-json.md

 ## Compatibility

-The API changes are fully backwards compatible.
+The only backwards incompatibility is changing `testing.Cover.CoveredPackages` field type, but `testing.Cover` is not covered by Go 1 compatibility guidelines.

 ## Implementation